philiptn/mkv-auto/README.md

 ### Features
 - Removes any audio or subtitle tracks in video file that does not match user preferences
 - Generates audio tracks in preferred codec (DTS, AC3 etc.) if not already present in the media using ffmpeg
-- Converts any picture-based subtitles (BluRay/DVD) or Advanced SubStation Alpha (ASS/SSA) subtitles to SupRip (SRT) using Tesseract OCR or other Python libraries
+- Converts any picture-based subtitles (BluRay/DVD) to SupRip (SRT) using Tesseract OCR
+- Converts Advanced SubStation Alpha (ASS/SSA) and MP4 (tx3g) subtitles to SRT using Python libraries and ffmpeg
 - Removes SDH (such as `[GUNSHOTS]` or `[DOG BARKING]`) from SRT subtitles
 - Resyncs subtitles to properly match the speech in audio using language-agnostic automatic synchronization (fast) or AI & machine learning (ai)
 - Unpacks any `.rar` or `.zip` archives and converts `.mp4` or `.avi` files to MKV before processing the media